ApolloTang/mynote--bash-scripting/contents/redirections/note-on-redirections/the-order-of-redirects-matters-in-bash/README.md

 some message
 error message
 ```
-Both the `stdout` and `stderr` have streamed into this file.
-The following diagram illustare the file descriptor for this study:
+The `stdout` and `stderr` have streamed into this file.
+The following diagram illustrates the file descriptor for this study:

 ![study1](./assets/study1.png)